Sam & Alida – guests of honour at a photographic dinner, Johannesburg, late 60s.

 In Sam’s studio Alida played a key creative role as a stylist.
 Scouring Johannesburg, London, New York and Paris for props that have been immortalised in Sam’s books.
 She quietly but firmly also acted as a brilliant picture editor.
 Her eye for successful design resonance remained as sharp as a tack to the end of her life.
 During her later years I often found myself waiting with her in doctor’s consulting rooms and I devised a game whereby we would rapidly page through fashion magazine articles that featured many clothes and accessories on a single page.
 The game was who could be the first to spot the best designed item on a page.
 To my delight, Alida’s mind was lightning fast and unerringly accurate even with her aged disabled body.

 As a child I remember her own creativity also gaining expression with incredible cooking, gardening, piano playing, sewing, knitting, home decorating and throwing the best parties I have ever attended.
 She represented her university, Pretoria, in three sporting disciplines, Tennis, Hockey and Swimming and stayed athletic until the age of 40 when work and poor health started to take a toll.
 She was a gifted traveller and she returned with interesting items from her travels.
 She and Sam built three beautiful homes from scratch; in Johannesburg, London and Bowral, Australia.
-Sam & Alida’s work and living spaces with their creative use of space, eclectic tastes in collectibles and a talent for combining the playful and the sublime featured in radio programmes, press articles and documentaries throughout their lives.
+Sam & Alida’s work and living spaces with their creative use of space, eclectic taste in collectibles and a talent for combining the playful and the sublime, featured in radio programmes, press articles and documentaries throughout their lives.

 Sadly the fulfilment of Alida’s many dreams for self expression and happiness were reaped over and over again by a devastating burden of mental illness as she struggled with Borderline Personality Disorder from the age of 12.
 Battling a monster with no name – she only received a diagnosis in the last months of her life – took a dark and heavy toll on her and the rest of her family.